mnemnion/orb/doc/md/walk/codex.md

 Makes a codex given a directory, in string or Path form.

-#NB: the Path and everything which depends on it was a major blunder.
-It's
-corresponding to the root of the project.
-Wish me luck.

 ```lua
 local function new(dir)
    if type(dir) == "string" then